va24531/d1_mini_current_sensor/README.md

 connections (Besides power) are needed.

 Can be easily read by Node-Red flow, also provided for example, however any language that can parse a CSV HTTP sentence can handle this data with ease.
+IP address of target device will need to be changed in Node-Red for TCP Connection (192.168.0.112 currently) to match your setup.

+ESP8266mdns does work with Node-MCU versions of the board, will test on Di mimi's in the future and will empliment into the code in the future, allowing Node-Red to use a device name to connect to instead of a IP address.